-6.8.28.
+B.9.28.
 Family 9.10 - Negative Flick Rolls

-6.8.28.1.
-For negative flick rolls, all criteria stated for positive flick rolls apply except, of course, that the aircraft is in a negative rather than positive angle-of-attack during autorotation.
-Therefore, in a negative flick roll the nose of the aircraft will move toward the wheels as it departs the line of the aircraft's flight path (Figure 47).
+B.9.28.1.
+For negative flick rolls, all criteria stated for positive flick rolls apply except that the aircraft is in a negative rather than positive angle-of-attack during autorotation.
+Therefore, in a negative flick roll the nose and tail of the aircraft must initially move in the nose down / tail up sense, from the pilot's perspective, as the angle-of-attack is changed (Figure 48).
 This direction of motion must be observed very carefully, since it is the defining characteristic that differentiates a negative flick roll from a positive flick roll.
-As with positive flick rolls, if the nose does not move in the correct direction, it is not a negative flick roll and the figure must be given a hard zero (HZ).
+As with positive flick rolls, if the nose moves in the wrong direction, it is not a negative flick roll and the figure must be given a hard zero (HZ).
+In all other respects relating to the characteristics of the rotation and errors to be observed, the criteria are the same as for positive flick rolls.

-6.8.29.
+B.9.29.
 Family 9.11 and 9.12 - Spins

-6.8.29.1.All spins begin and end with horizontal flight (Figure 48).
+- B.9.29.1.
+All spins begin and end with horizontal flight (Figure 49).
 In order to spin, the aircraft must be completely stalled in horizontal, level flight from a clearly visible horizontal line before the stall.
 When the aircraft stalls, the centre of gravity will drop from wings-level horizontal flight.
-It should be noted that an aircraft has forward momentum as the aircraft decelerates through stall speed.
+It should be noted that an aircraft has forward momentum as the aircraft decelerates through stall speed. - B.9.29.2.

-- 6.8.29.2.
 This appearance is more pronounced when the figure is performed downwind, and is enhanced when performed into the wind.
-This change in appearance is not a grading criteria.
-(Figure 49) - 6.8.29.3.
+This change in appearance is not a grading criterion.
+(Figure 50) - B.9.29.3.
 When the aircraft stalls, the nose will fall and at the same time the wing tip will drop in the direction of the spin.
 Failure to achieve this should be considered a "forced entry" and downgraded one (1) point per five (5) degrees of deviation.